dotm/dotm.github.io/_posts/2010-10-10-current-priorities.markdown

 title: "My current priorities [Keeping Symmetry]"
 ---

-In accordance with the sacrifices of the kindred souls who came before me, with the responsibility that I have choose for myself, and for my own sustainable fun and improvement, I need to remember that these are my current priorities.
+Considering the sacrifices of kindred souls who came before me, the responsibility that I have chosen for myself, and my own sustainable fun and improvement, I need to remember that these are my current priorities.

-The importance of these priorities are to be held above the importance of my own life and comfort, but NOT above my own soul.
-Losing my life or experiencing tragedies for these priorities are fine.
-Losing my soul for these priorities are not fine.
+These priorities are more important than my own life and comfort, but NOT more important than my own soul.
+Losing my life or experiencing tragedies for these priorities is fine.
+Losing my soul for these priorities is not fine.

 From 2018 onward, the priorities are:
 -  Survive and keep the soul intact